maximbilan/3D-Touch-Quick-Actions-Demo/README.md

 }
 </pre>

 That’s all.
-How to work with dynamic items, you can see in official Apple example, there is not present any difficulties.
-The full source code of this example you can download from GitHub.
+How to work with dynamic items, you can see in official <i>Apple</i> example, there is not present any difficulties.

-Happy coding!

-NOTE: If you don’t have real iPhone 6 or iPhone 6 Plus, you can test on simulator with helping this.
+<b>NOTE:</b> If you don’t have real iPhone 6 or iPhone 6 Plus, you can test on simulator with helping this.